Azure-Samples/ARGUS/README.md

 ## 🤖 MCP Integration: AI-Powered Document Access

-ARGUS supports the **Model Context Protocol (MCP)**, enabling AI assistants like GitHub Copilot, Claude, and other MCP-compatible clients to interact directly with your document intelligence platform.
+ARGUS supports the **Model Context Protocol (MCP)** using the modern **Streamable HTTP transport**, enabling AI assistants like GitHub Copilot, Claude, and other MCP-compatible clients to interact directly with your document intelligence platform.

 ### 🔌 What is MCP?